LogtalkDotOrg/logtalk2/README.txt

 Logtalk can be installed either from sources by running a few shell scripts or by using one of the provided installers, depending on your operating system.
-See the file INSTALL for detailed instructions.
+See the file "INSTALL.txt" for detailed instructions.

 See the user manual for a description of the source files organization and for using instructions (to read the user manual open the file